-Take for instance, between 2020 and 2021, data reportal confirms that six million Nigerians joined social media for the first time.
+Take for instance, between 2020 and 2021, Data Reportal confirms that six million Nigerians joined social media for the first time.
 This was one of the highest around the world.
 And the country has over 36 million social media users as at January, 2024.

 And it doesn’t end there.
 The social media has become a powerful tool in shaping trends and conversations across Africa, leading to powerful revolutionary movement like the Arab Spring Protests in Northern Africa, #EndSARS in Nigeria, #REJECTFINANCEBILL2024 in Kenya and so many others.